Wu Zhaohui

 Wu Zhaohui (吴朝晖; born December 1966) is a Chinese computer scientist.
 He is a professor who had served as president of Zhejiang University from 2015 to 2022.
 He was elected to the Chinese Academy of Sciences in 2017.

 Early life and education

 Wu was born in Wenzhou, Zhejiang in December 1966.
 His father Wu Xuequan was academic director of Wenzhou No. 7 High School.
 He has a younger sister.
 He entered Zhejiang University in 1984, where he received his Ph.D. in computer science in 1993.

 Career

 Wu is a professor in the College of Computer Science and Technology at Zhejiang University before he was named in May 2015 to be President of the university.
 In 2007, he was assistant to university president and then vice president and executive vice president.
 Currently, he also serves as a director of the National Panel of Modern Service Industry, vice president of the China Association of Higher Education, and vice president of the Chinese Health Information Association.

+In November 2022, Wu became the vice minister of Ministry of Science and Technology.

+In April 2024, Wu was appointed as vice president of the Chinese Academy of Sciences (CAS), a position at (ministerial level).